ryukaishen/ai-berekley-hackathon-26-practice-Homesense-100vibecode/README.md

 Any future LLM layer should translate structured results into plain language, not replace the scoring or safety workflow.

-## Safety Framing
+## Safety

-StandWise is a prototype for organizing recovery check information.
-It does not diagnose, treat, prescribe, replace a licensed clinician, claim HIPAA compliance, store real patient data, or tell users to start, stop, or change medication.
+StandWise is a only prototype for organizing recovery check information for now.
+It does not yet diagnose, treat, prescribe, replace a licensed clinician, claim HIPAA compliance, store real patient data, or tell users to start, stop, or change medication.
 Severe, sudden, or life-threatening symptoms require emergency services.

 ## Tech Stack